His team had a 6-4 record to that point.

 2012 Running Back Comparison

 The Seahawks didn't need Lynch quite as much from that point forward.
 Quarterback Russell Wilson was assuming a larger role in the offense.
-Blowout victories over Arizona and Buffalo allowed the Seahawks to rest Lynch more than they might have done otherwise.
+Blowout victories over Arizona and Buffalo allowed the Seahawks to rest Lynch more than they might have otherwise.

 As a result, Lynch averaged 17.2 carries for 97.5 yards per game from Week 11 through the regular season's end.
 The Seahawks posted a 5-1 record over that span.
 Lynch's yards per carry spiked late in the season partly because the read-option plays Seattle increasingly used proved difficult for opponents to solve.